China Feb new home prices rise at fastest pace since July 2021

 BEIJING, March 16 (Reuters) - China's February new home prices rose at the fastest pace since July 2021, official data showed on Thursday, as Beijing's move to reopen the economy and supportive property sector policies boosted demand.

-New home prices in February edged up 0.3% month-on-month from a 0.1% gain in January, according to Reuters calculations based on National Bureau of Statistics (NBS) data released on Thursday.
+New home prices in February edged up 0.3% month-on-month from a 0.1% gain in January, according to Reuters calculations based on National Bureau of Statistics (NBS) data.

-In annual terms, prices fell 1.2% for the 10th straight month.
+In annual terms, prices fell 1.2%, marking the slowest pace in seven months.
 Prices shrank 1.5% in January on an annual basis, with the rate of decline unchanged from December.

-Beijing's doubling down on policy support for the ailing property sector since November last year has revived market sentiment.
-Analysts say a pick-up in home sales, notably in first-tier cities, is a positive sign but believe more stimulative policies are needed for a broader-based recovery.
+Since mid-2021, the sector has grappled with a liquidity crisis, with many developers delaying or defaulting on debt payments as they struggle to sell apartments and raise funds.

-(Reporting by Qiaoyi Li, Liangping Gao and Ryan Woo; Editing by Jacqueline Wong)
+(Reporting by Liangping Gao, Qiaoyi Li and Ryan Woo; Editing by Jacqueline Wong and Sonali Paul)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.